December 01, 2025

 Learning APIs

-This was my first time really working with APIs.
-Google's Photos API Documentation was not for beginners working with APIs.
-The learning curve was big but once I read a bit about how to create, read, update, and delete.
-Learning google oAuth structure
+This was my first time really working with APIs, and Google's Photos API documentation was not built for beginners.
+The learning curve was steep, but once I understood the basics of how to create, read, update, and delete records through the API, the rest started to click — including learning Google's OAuth structure well enough to actually authenticate my requests.

 OAuth

-In order to get the google photos API working you have to set up there OAuth.
-A complicated process but the image below provided my Google OAuth Documentation made the whole process make sense.
-You need to first request a token from the Google Servers.
-Next, the user fills in there credientals and recieves an authorization code.
-You need to save this code to then make another call to the servers to exchange your code for the token.
-An authorization code is only good one time but an OAuth are valid for 60 days with refreash tokens lasting a year.
-Once you have the token you can then call the Google Photos API.
+To get the Google Photos API working, you have to set up their OAuth flow — a complicated process, but the diagram below of Google's OAuth documentation made it click for me.
+You first request a token from Google's servers.
+Next, the user enters their credentials and receives an authorization code.
+You save this code and use it to make another call to the server to exchange it for an access token.
+An authorization code can only be used once, but the resulting OAuth token is valid for 60 days, with refresh tokens lasting up to a year.
+Once you have the token, you can call the Google Photos API.

 Google OAuth Workflow